 Sewage Backup or Toilet Overflow?
 Call Us Today – (704) 393-7890

 There are three major types of contaminated water.
-SERVPRO of Northwest Charlotte will inspect that contaminated water to determine the type of water and then plan the appropriate response to safely restore your home or business.
+SERVPRO of NW Charlotte, Lincoln County, Southern and NE Gaston County will inspect that contaminated water to determine the type of water and then plan the appropriate response to safely restore your home or business.

 The three types of contaminated water: